RaspberryPiFoundation/picozero/docs/gettingstarted.rst

 .. image:: images/save-this-raspberry-pi-pico.png

-If you call the file ``main.py``, it will run automatically when the Pico is powered.
+If you call the file ``main.py``, it will run automatically when the Pico is powered on.